-Whenever Pinocchio lied, why did his nose grow longer?
-Was there a lie detector on it?
+Why did Pinocchio’s nose grow whenever he lied?
+Was there a lie detector inside of it?

-This is not a groundless story.
-Chicago researcher Dr. Alan Hirsch, of the Smell and Taste Treatment Research Foundation, found out that when a person lies, his nose actually grows as it secretes the chemicals, catecholamines, which inflate blood vessels of the nose temporarily.
-As the inflated nervous tissue at the end of the nose itches, the liar comes to rub or touch his nose unconsciously.
-This is called “Pinocchio Effect.”
+This story is not entirely groundless.
+Dr. Alan Hirsch, researcher of the Smell and Taste Treatment Research Foundation in Chicago, found out that when a person lies, his or her nose actually grows a little as it secretes the chemical, catecholamines, which enlarges the nose’s blood vessels temporarily.
+Due to the inflation of blood vessels, nerve tissue at the end of the nose become irritated, and the liar comes to rub or touch his or her nose unconsciously.
+This is called the “Pinocchio Effect.”

-In fact, when a person lies, not only his nose responds.
-In tension and fear that the truth would leak out, his autonomic nervous system changes; his blood pressure goes up, his mouth becomes dry, his face turns red, or he breaks out into a cold sweat.
-Like these, his body shows warnings immediately.
+In fact, when a person lies, it is not only his or her nose that responds.
+In anxiety and fear that the truth would leak out, the liar’s autonomic nervous system changes; his or her blood pressure goes up, the mouth becomes dry, his or her face turns red, or breaks out into a cold sweat.
+Like this, the liar’s body shows symptoms immediately.

-However, the body doesn’t react to a lie sometimes.
-It is when a person tells a white lie to please the other person.
-As he does not intend to harm or deceive someone, he does not need to feel anxious in mind.
-Yet, if you want to please others, it may be more effective to tell them with your sincerity, rather than with a white lie, right?
+However, the body doesn’t show physiological responses to a lie all the time.
+This happens only when a person tells a white lie to please another person.
+As he or she does not intend to harm or deceive someone, one does not need to feel anxious.
+In actuality, if you want to please others, wouldn’t it be more effective to be sincere, rather than to tell a white lie?